andreubelon05/syma_cv_autopilot/README.md

 * **Phase 3.2 - Complete Flight Cycle**: The frontal camera was incorporated to govern the autonomous takeoff.
 Finally, the dynamic navigation transition (control handover) between the frontal camera and the ground camera mid-flight was programmed and stabilized, successfully completing the entire autonomous flight protocol.

+## 📂 Flight Telemetry & Video Archive

+The complete dataset used to analyze, tune, and validate this system is available in the `data/` directory.
+This archive provides full transparency into the system's empirical development and contains:

+*   **Telemetry Logs (.csv/.xlsx):** Synchronized frame-by-frame recordings of the computer vision bounding boxes, geometric altitude ratios, and the exact hexadecimal IR control signals emitted during both manual and autonomous flights.
+*   **Raw Flight Footage:** A compiled `video_archive.md` document containing direct links to the unlisted YouTube playlists, visually documenting the tests across all development phases.